laszlocph/gimlet-docs/docs/developers/deploy-workflows.md

 You develop a script or use a CI plugin for the deploy, and parameterize each deploy step with environment specific variables.

-With multiple environments, rollback steps this becomes hairy, and while it scales to some degree, pipeline configuration diverge from project to project, and becomes a maintenance burden.
+With multiple environments and rollback steps, this becomes hairy, and while it scales to some degree, pipeline configuration diverge from project to project, and becomes a maintenance burden.

 ## Gimlet hooks into your existing CI pipeline through Github statuses